Rental income tracking was once, and can still be, a great big pain for property owners.

 Property Matrix has a good balance of features and usability, with simple and intuitive navigation.

-It offers good customization and lots of accounting features, though they may be the priciest option on this list by far.
+It offers good customization and lots of accounting features as well.
+However, it may be the priciest option on this list by far.

 - Customizable reports

-- Accept online payments via ACH and credit card
+- Online payments via ACH and credit card

 - Owner statements